jimmyn/aws-mqtt-client/README.md

 	region: 'us-east-1'
 });
 ````
-4. Connect and recieve messages from your topic
+4. Connect and receive messages from your topic.
 ````js
 mqttClient.on('connect', () => {
 	mqttClient.subscribe('test-topic');